-June will be here before we know it, and with it comes Pride Month and the chance to celebrate and show our support for the LGBTQIA+ community!
-And NYC Pride March, one of the largest annual Pride parades in the world, has just revealed some of its 53rd event’s details.
+June is here, and with it comes Pride Month and the chance to celebrate and show our support for the LGBTQIA+ community!
+And NYC Pride March, one of the largest annual Pride parades in the world, has revealed its 54th annual event details.

 What is the meaning of this year’s NYC Pride theme?

 As for the theme “Strength in Solidarity,” it encapsulates the LGBTQIA+ community’s resiliency, even after facing an influx of attacks on its members.
 It highlights the importance of individuality and strength in unity, while noting the LGBTQIA+ community’s cultural significance within modern society.

 “Many individuals within our community are recognized for their unyielding creativity and ingenuity, and when we blend the individual threads of our community with those of our allies, together we can see the magnificent tapestry our combined effort produces,” said NYC Pride Executive Director Sandra Pérez.

 NYC Pride March begins at 25th Street and 5th Avenue and ends in Chelsea at 16th Street and 7th Avenue.
 It will pass the Stonewall National Monument and New York City AIDS Memorial.

 - 5th Avenue between 25th Street and 8th Street